elnaramedia/Calculating-proportion-of-qualitatively-generated-themes/README.md

 Repeat this for all five themes across each document (daily, weekly, monthly, etc.).

-**Example Visualization**
-Below is an example of my results based on a 10-week longitudinal dataset.
+Below is an **example visualisation** of my results based on a 10-week longitudinal dataset.
 The chart was created in Excel using the calculated theme proportions.

 <div align="center">
 <img width="600" height="500" alt="image" src="https://github.com/user-attachments/assets/7aa58107-26ee-45af-bc36-924a8d9c75a4" />